-Despite its name, fixed costs are not necessarily set in stone.
+Despite the name, fixed costs are not necessarily set in stone.
 Like your household bills will not be the same throughout the year, but you will have an average figure for each month.
-Unfortunately there will not be a month when you won’t have to pay them.
+Unfortunately, there will not be a month when you won’t have to pay them.

 Devoting one Saturday afternoon every six months is necessary to review all your subscriptions, insurance plans and monthly bills.
-If you have gym/Love-Film membership or Newspaper subscription which you haven’t used or don’t require anymore, you need to make some changes.
+If you have gym/Netflix membership or Newspaper subscription which you haven’t used or don’t require any more, you need to make some changes.
 This may help you save a lot of money in your monthly budget.

-Setting up direct debit for fixed costs is a time & energy saver
+Setting up a direct debit for fixed costs is a time & energy saver

 In most developed countries, we have the liberty to set up Direct Debits (our fixed expenses) onto our bank accounts free of charge.
 Your bank can do that up for you or you can manually set them up through online banking for the agreed time period.
 This is the easiest way of paying bills and maintaining contracts, as it saves one the hassle of physically going just to pay them (like in Pakistan).

-Variable costs represent those daily spending decisions which can be controlled like eating out, StarBucks, tennis, shopping (clothes,shoes, gifts, furniture) and holidays.
-The reason they’re called variable is because the amount you spend on these differs between months, also some of these may not occur every month.
+Variable costs represent those daily spending decisions which can be controlled like eating out, StarBucks, tennis, shopping (clothes, shoes, gifts, furniture) and holidays.
+The reason they’re called variable is that the amount you spend on these differs between months, also some of these may not occur every month.
 While most variable costs represent discretionary spending, some variable costs represent necessities.